Foreign involvement in the Syrian civil war: Turkey

-The government of Turkey, a NATO member with the alliance's second largest army, has had a relatively friendly relationship with Syria over a decade prior to the start of the civil unrest in Syria in 2011; Turkey, while joining calls for the Syrian government to end the violence, initially objected to the demand voiced in August 2011 by the US that Bashar Assad resign.
+The government of Turkey, a NATO member with the alliance's second largest army, has had a relatively friendly relationship with Syria over a decade prior to the start of the civil unrest in Syria in 2011; Turkey, while joining calls for the Syrian government to end the violence, initially objected to the demand voiced in August 2011 by the US that Bashar al-Assad resign.
 Turkey trained defectors from the Syrian Army on its territory, and in July 2011 a group of them announced the birth of the Free Syrian Army.
 In October 2011, Turkey began sheltering the Free Syrian Army, offering the group a safe zone and a base of operation.
 Together with Saudi Arabia and Qatar, Turkey has also provided the rebels with arms and other military equipment.
 Tensions between Syria and Turkey significantly worsened after Syrian forces shot down a Turkish fighter jet in June 2012 and border clashes in October 2012.
 In early February 2016, Reuters referred to Turkey as "a major sponsor of the insurgency against President Bashar al-Assad".
 Turkey provided refuge for Syrian dissidents from early days of the Syrian conflict.
 In early June 2011, Syrian opposition activists convened in Istanbul to discuss regime change, and Turkey hosted the head of the Free Syrian Army, Colonel Riad al-Asaad.
 Turkey became increasingly hostile to the Assad government's policies and came to encourage reconciliation among dissident factions.
 Recep Tayyip Erdoğan has tried to "cultivate a favorable relationship with whatever government would take the place of Assad."
 In May 2012, Syrian opposition forces started to receive arms and training from Turkey and the United States.
 Turkey's subsequent arrangements with Russia and Iran (from early 2017) caused a rift in its relationship with the Syrian opposition, as the opposition leaders criticized Russia's plan to create safe zones in Syria as threatening the country's territorial integrity.

 Turkey maintained a small enclave within Syria itself, the Tomb of Suleyman Shah on the right bank of the Euphrates in Aleppo Province near the village of Qarah Qawzak (Karakozak).
 The tomb is guarded by a small permanent garrison of Turkish soldiers, who rotate in from a battalion based at the Turkish border some 25 km away—even as the civil war unfolded around them.
 Up until Syrian forces shot down a Turkish warplane in June 2012, the garrison numbered 15 men in total.
 Following the incident, the Turkish government doubled the number of soldiers stationed at the tomb to 30, while Prime Minister Erdoğan warned that "the tomb of Suleyman Shah and the land that surrounds it are Turkish territory.
 Any act of aggression against it would be an attack on our territory and NATO territory."
 In February 2015, the army launched a raid into Syria in order to move the tomb closer to the border.